 IN THIRD PERSON

 Roy Blount Jr. is the author of twenty-four books, about everything from the first woman president of the United States (back in 1992), to what barnyard animals are thinking.
 Latest is Save Room for Pie, from Farrar, Straus and Giroux.
 Before that was Alphabetter Juice: The Joy of Text, now out in paperback from FSG.
 Before that was Hail, Hail Euphoria: Presenting the Marx Brothers in Duck Soup, from HarperCollins.
 The one before that, Alphabet Juice, was from Farrar, Straus, and Giroux.
 The one before that, Long Time Leaving: Dispatches From Up South (Knopf), won the 2007 nonfiction award from the New England Independent Booksellers Association; and AudioFile chose the audio version (HighBridge) as one of the year's top five books read by their authors.
 The one before that, Feet on the Street: Rambles Around New Orleans, "delivers the goods," according to The New York Times: "a wild, unpredictable ramble through a wild, unpredictable town."

 He is a panelist on NPR's Wait, Wait...Don't Tell Me, ex-president of the Authors Guild, a member of PEN and the Fellowship of Southern Authors, a New York Public Library Literary Lion, a Boston Public Library Literary Light, a usage consultant to the American Heritage Dictionary, and an original member of the Rock Bottom Remainders.
 He comes from Decatur, Georgia and divides his time between western Massachusetts and New Orleans.
 In 2009 he received the Thomas Wolfe Award from the University of North Carolina. (see citation at http://http://englishcomplit.unc.edu/wolfe/general).
-In November he will be inducted into the Georgia Writers Hall of Fame.
+In November he was inducted into the Georgia Writers Hall of Fame.

 first book, about hanging out with the Pittsburgh Steelers, About